apache/apisix-website/blog/en/blog/2023/09/13/biweekly-report.md

 1. Provide native JSON data structure input support for the `wasm` plugin

-2. Add UNIX socket listening support for the Changtin Tech `WAF` plugin
+2. Add UNIX socket listening support for the `chaitin-waf` plugin

 3. Introduce the ability to remove the etcd dependency required by APISIX within the APISIX Ingress to reduce architectural complexity (Experimental Feature)